joshterrell805/OpenIntro_Statistics_Labs/labs/3_Distributions/README.md

 # Lab 3: Distributions

+My corresponding reading notes for this lab are at http://joshterrell.com/blog/posts/1474911833

 ## Goals
 Study the normal distribution, as the normal distribution "opens the door to many powerful statistical methods."